pragithub173/BestDeal/Readme.txt

 Customer will be able to submit product reviews that are stored in database.
 Product reviews are stored in NoSQL database i.e., MongoDB.
 Add Trending & Data Analytics feature (detailed below).

-[All new code added for MySQL shall be placed in a class called MySQLDataStoreUtilities.java.
-All new code added for MongoDB shall be placed in a class called MongoDBDataStoreUtilities.java write this in readme file of the class]

 The Store Manager will be able to see the table of product inventory, bar chart of inventory, table of all products currently on sale, table of all products currently that have manufacture rebates, table of products sold, bar chart of products sold, daily sale transactions and data visualization of products sold based on zip code.

 Search Auto-Completion feature is added in the following manner.